 Opened in 1966, Squam Lakes Natural Science Center has become one of the preeminent nature facilities in the region.
 The only institution in Northern New England that holds accreditation from the Association of Zoos and Aquariums, a trip to Squam Lakes Center in Holderness is as exciting for children as it is adults.
 Explore our incredible natural surroundings through live animal exhibits, educational programs, and lake cruises.
 If you have the time, be sure to take a stroll in the lovely, informal public gardens on the grounds.

-The Little Nature Museum certainly packs a punch in its Warner location.
+The Nature Discovery Center certainly packs a punch in its Warner location.
 Explore the collections of fossils, minerals, rocks, sea life, insects, and taxidermy birds and mammals.
 Be sure to check out the hands-on exhibits, where younger visitors may even win a prize!

 The goal of the Harris Center for Conservation Education is to provide a comprehensive appreciation for our natural world, and to encourage its future preservation.
 Offering programs for families, children, and adults, this Hancock institution is one of the most impressive centers in the North East for learning about our surroundings and the responsibilities we have towards them.